yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ~~~
 {: #app2app-browserless-w-brokers title="Browser-less App2App with Brokers" }

-- (1) Client App uses HTTP to call Initial Broker's authorization endpoint with an authorization request including *app2app* scope.
+- (1) Client App uses HTTP to present an authorization request to Initial Authorization Server, indicating app2app flow using new scope **app2app**.
-- (2) Initial Broker returns an authorization request for Downstream Authorization Server including scope app2app:*client_app_deep_link*
+- (2) Initial Authorization Server returns an authorization request for Downstream Authorization Server, including Client App's native_callback_uri.
-- (3) If the authorization request url is owned by an app on the device this step is skipped.
-Otherwise Client App loops through Downstream Authorization Servers, using HTTP to call their authorization endpoint and process their HTTP 3xx redirect responses, until a url owned by an app on the device is reached.
+- (3) Client App detects if the returned authorization request url is owned by an app on the device, if so proceeds to the next step.
+Otherwise it loops through Downstream Authorization Servers, calling their authorization endpoints and processing their HTTP 3xx redirect responses, until a url owned by an app on the device is reached.
 - (4) Client App natively invokes User-Authenticating App.
 - (5) User-Authenticating App authenticates user and authorizes the request.
-It identifies app2app mode and overrides the request's redirect_uri, using client_app_deep_link instead.
-- (6) User-Authenticating App natively invokes Client App using client_app_deep_link, handing it the redirect_uri.
+- (6) User-Authenticating App natively invokes **native_callback_uri** (overriding the request's redirect_uri), and provides it the redirect_uri as a parameter.
 - (7) Client App loops through Authorization Servers in reverse order, starting from the redirect_uri it received from the User-Authenticating App.
-It uses HTTP to call the first redirect_uri and any subsequent uri obtained as 3xx redirect directive, until it obtains a redirect to its own redirect_uri.
+It uses HTTP to call the first redirect_uri and any subsequent uri obtained as 3xx redirect directive, until it obtains a location header indicating its own redirect_uri.
-- (8) Client App exchanges code for tokens.
+- (8) Client App exchanges code for tokens and the flow is complete.

+## New Parameters and Values

+The protocol described in this document requires User-Authenticating App to natively redirect end-user to Client App, which means it needs to obtain Client App's native_callback_uri.
+To this end new parameters and values are proposed.

+"app2app":
+: New scope value, used by Client App to request an app2app flow from Initial Authorization Server.

+Initial Authorization Server, processing an app2app flow according to this document, MUST provide Client App's redirect_uri as Native Callback uri to Downstream Authorization Server in one of these methods:

+"native_callback_uri":
+: OPTIONAL.
+New authorization endpoint request parameter.
+If provided

+"app2app:native_callback_uri":
+: New structured scope value including the **app2app** flag as well as the native_callback_uri, separated by a colon.

+Downstream Authorization Server, processing an app2app flow according to this document:

+* MUST retain the native_callback_uri in downstream authorization requests they create.
+* MAY validate the native_callback_uri.

+## Validation of native_callback_uri

+Validation of native_callback_uri by User-Authenticating Authorization Server and its App is RECOMMENDED, to mitiagte open redirection attacks.

+A validating Authorization Server MAY use various mechanisms outside the scope of this document.
+For example, validation using {{OpenID.Federation}} is possible:

+* Strip url path from *native_callback_uri* (retaining the DNS domain).
+* Add the url path /.well-known/openid-federation and perform trust chain resolution.
+* Inspect Client's metadata for redirect_uri's and validate *native_callback_uri* is included.

 ## Protocol Flow {#protocol-flow}

-### Client App calls Initial Broker
+### Client App calls Initial Authorization Server

-Client App calls Initial Broker's authorization_endpoint to initiate an authorization code flow, it SHALL indicate App2App flow using the dedicated scope **app2app**.
+Client App calls Initial Authorization Server's authorization_endpoint to initiate an authorization code flow, it SHALL indicate App2App flow using the dedicated scope **app2app**.

-Client App's redirect_uri SHALL be claimed by the app and will be referred to as *client_app_deep_link*.

-### Initial Broker returns authorization request to Downstream Authorization Server
+### Initial Authorization Server returns authorization request to Downstream Authorization Server

-* Initial Broker SHALL validate Client's request and prepare an authorization request to Downstream Authorization Server's authorization_endpoint.
-* Initial Broker SHALL provide *client_app_deep_link* to Downstream Authorization Server as a suffix to the dedicated scope *app2app*.
-The combined scope is: *app2app*:**client_app_deep_link**.
-* Initial Broker SHALL respond with HTTP 3xx and the authorization request url towards Downstream Authorization Server in the Location header.
+Initial Authorization Server SHALL process Client's request and return an HTTP 3xx response containing an authorization request to Downstream Authorization Server's authorization_endpoint, including Client's redirect_uri as *native_callback_uri*, in the Location header.

 ### Client App invokes app of User-Interacting Authorization Server